 Within the budget bolt action rifle category, the Ruger American is one of the newer designs, near the top price-range in this category, but it also comes with the most features.
 I think Ruger has done a great job of jamming in a lot of high-end features at a low-ish cost, without making any deal-breaking compromises.

 Overall, this rifle is light (this one is 6.12 lbs), the stock is fairly skinny, and it has some good, quick handling traits to it.
 It almost looks and functions like a cheap version of a Browning X-bolt, and that’s not a bad thing.
-Americans can usually get an even better deal on the Ruger than us Canadians.
+The Ruger American retails for about $400 in the US and $460 in Canada.

 Ruger American Video Review

 The package rifle that I purchased comes with a much better scope than most package rifles, but also cost quite a bit more.
 If you do the math using current pricing, it’s a pretty good deal: Ruger American ($449) + 3-9×40 Redfield Revolution ($289) + Rings ($25) = $763, yet this package comes in at $679.
 If you needed a decent scope anyways, this combo offers a decent discount off the regular price.
 It’s a lot more expensive that many of the other rifle/scope combos, but it’s using a rifle scope of known quality instead of a no-name model and we know what the scope is capable of: see my review on the 3-9×50 Redfield Revolution.
 The Redfield 3-9×40 offers a nice, big sight picture, and an excellent warranty.
 I would have liked to have seen one of the ballistic reticles instead of the 4-Plex, but I really can’t complain too much considering the price.